 [Section 94 amended by No. 1 of 1995 s.
 53.]

-95. Duties of Deputy Registrar
+95. Duties of deputy registrar

-(1) A Deputy Registrar shall have and may exercise such powers and authorities and discharge such duties of the Registrar as —
+(1) A deputy registrar shall have and may exercise such powers and authorities and discharge such duties of the Registrar as —

 (a) the Registrar or the Chief Commissioner, after consultation with the Registrar, may in writing assign to him generally; or